Top Wool Stitchery Patterns for Handmade Embroidery Projects

 Preparation Methods For Wool Embroidery Patterns Free:

 2. Heat ‘n Bond / Fusible Method: Trace the shape onto fusible paper.
 Iron onto wool to adhere.
 Cut out your pieces for easy placement on the background.
+I use this method for purl stitch pattern in sewing too.

 3. Pinning / Stapling Method: For quick projects, pin or even staple your wool shapes directly onto interfacing or background fabric.
 Staples can be removed easily after stitching.
 It’s like reading a peyote stitch pattern, isn’t it?